 Dr Mroczek discusses principles of psychodynamic theory based on psychoanalytic theory and largely from a Freudian perspective, with fellow psychologists Drs Millburn and Conrad.
 Emphasis is on the dynamic nature of human behavior.
 Descriptive examples in the development of young children are discussed.
 Good for persons trying to get a grasp of psychanalytically based psychology and personality development.
 (2001)

 The PSYCHOLOGY lecture begins at 18 minutes in.
 Dr Mroczek discusses subjectivity (livingness or being) and psychology as inescapable and the real reality of existence.
 Focus is also given to behavior being a function of environment defined as the miniscule to macro nuances of experience, both physical and sentient (phenomenological).
-[The first 18 minutes are given to brief points on GMO, irradiation, tinkering with nature, and the plea to be stewards of nature but work on ourselves.]
+[The first 18 minutes are given to brief points on GMO, irradiation, tinkering with nature, and the plea to be stewards of nature and to work on ourselves.]

 An outline of character narcissistic qualities of the 44th President USA.
 (Nov 2010)